thanasisKirmizis/parallelAndDistributedSystems/Assignment 2/README.md

 You can read more about kNN and its usages here: https://www.analyticsvidhya.com/blog/2018/03/introduction-k-neighbours-algorithm-clustering/

+## Program analysis from execution on the HPC cluster

+This assignment targets the implementation of the kNN algorithm for data that are distributed in disjoint

 ## Usage

 This project makes use of the OpenBLAS library.
 Make sure you have it installed and included the path